-For those looking to work in care, we promote the best routes into the sector but we do not recruit for other employers or Apprenticeships.
-Please note that we do not deliver training or promote, accredit or directly fund training companies.
+For those looking to work in care, we promote the best routes into the sector but we do not recruit on behalf of other care organisations or directly arrange Apprenticeships.

-To learn more about Skills for Care and how we can help you, see the What we do page or e-mail email@example.com or phone 0113 241 1275
+To learn more about Skills for Care and how we can help you, see the What we do page or e-mail email@example.com or phone 0113 241 1275.
+We are open Monday to Friday, 9am to 5pm.

 Please note that the majority of enquiries we regularly receive can be answered by referring to our comprehensive resources on our website.
 These include: